-Edgar Frank Small and Charlotte (Lottie) McAliece had dated extensively and become engaged before Small went to prison on a robbery charge.
+Edgar Frank Small and Charlotte (Lottie) McAliece were engaged to be married before Small went to prison on a robbery charge.
 While he was in prison, McAliece met and married iron worker Nicholas Jacoby.
 Jacoby’s work as a roller in an era of high wage craftsmanship allowed McAliece to move up from her poor upbringing.

 Later that evening, when McAliece and Jacoby were walking home, Small shot Jacoby at close range.
 He died two days later, on January 18, 1879, after giving police a detailed description of what had happened.